 Guy joined the Department of Political Economy in October 2020.
-His research combines theory and quantitative methods to address major issues in taxation and fiscal capacity building as key aspects of development.
-He is particularly interested in what drives tax collection at scale.
-Among others, his dissertation examines the interactions between inequality perceptions and preferences over the size of the tax base in Latin America.
+His research applies quantitative methods to investigate the determinants of fiscal capacity in developing economies.
+He is particularly interested in understanding the factors that shape the evolution of taxation as a central aspect of development that is embedded in state-society relations.
+Among others, his dissertation examines the interaction between subjective perceptions of inequality and tax policy preferences in Latin America.

 Guy holds a BA in Economics and Latin American Studies and a research MA (magna cum laude) in Latin American Studies from the Hebrew University of Jerusalem.
 He also has extensive experience working in the technology sector, mainly in the areas of data analysis and business intelligence.